-In the Council conclusions of 28 February 2012, without prejudice to Member States' position on status, or any future decisions to be taken by the Council, the Council took note of the intention of the Commission to launch a feasibility study for a Stabilisation and Association Agreement between the European Union and Kosovo.
-The Commission's feasibility study will examine where Kosovo stands in terms of political, economic and legal approximation, and highlight the areas in which further progress and assistance will be needed.
-The study was officially launched on 27 March and issued on 10 October 2012.
+In the Council Conclusions of 28 February 2012, the Council took note of the intention of the Commission to launch a feasibility study for a Stabilisation and Association Agreement between the European Union and Kosovo.
+The study was officially launched on 27 March and was issued on 10 October 2012.
+The feasibility study examines where Kosovo stands in terms of political, economic and legal approximation, and highlight the areas in which further progress and assistance is needed.